 My son learns best through repetition and verbal routines.
-In order to teach him a new skill, I work on building a new routine that he will be comfortable with – even if the skill doesn’t necessarily require/ come with specific word patterns.
-I usually set him up with the routine in advance (through play), so that when he’s finally at the task, he can recognize what to do, even if the medium/ materials are different from the “training”.
+To teach him a new skill, we work on building a new routine that he will be comfortable with–even if the skill doesn’t necessarily require/come with specific word patterns.
+I usually set him up with the routine in advance (through play), so that when he’s finally at the task, he can recognize what to do, even if the medium/materials are different from the modelling.

 By the time he got to the lacing cards, my son was familiar with the song, and he understood that something goes through a space while we sing that song.
 He was intrigued as we pulled the ribbon through the spaces in the cards.
 The skill was practiced for a very short amount of time before he lost interest and squirmed away.
-But, it was a starting point.
-It was progress for him.
+It was a starting point and it was progress for him.

 In comparison to other children his age (performance), you would say the skill wasn’t even tackled since he stayed with it for only about a minute.
-In comparison to himself (progress), however, you would see that he went from never having held a lacing card and ribbon, to holding the lacing card in one hand and briefly holding the ribbon in the other and watching as I guided his hand through at least 2 holes before calling it a day.
+In comparison to himself (progress), however, you would see that he went from never having held a lacing card and ribbon, to holding the lacing card in one hand and briefly holding the ribbon in the other.

 What I didn’t do:

 I could have started with the lacing card and insisted that my son thread that ribbon an endless amount of times because it was a skill he needed to practice.
 I could have done that all day long until he mastered it.
-But, how much success would I have gotten?
-Most likely, I would have been met with resistance, a meltdown and possibly a shut-down to the activity altogether (making it almost impossible to have him attempt the task again in the future).
+Most likely, I would have been met with resistance, a meltdown, and possibly a shut-down to the activity altogether (making it almost impossible to have him attempt the task again in the future).

 How to think of progress versus performance:

-If your child is at point A, meet him there.
-Don’t hang around point B or C and wave over to him to join you.
-Don’t toss ropes or life jackets at him because you think he won’t make it there on his own.
+If a child is at point A, meet them there.
+Don’t hang around point B or C and wave over to them to join you.

-If you guide your child from where he is at, you will both begin to see point B more clearly from this vantage point.
-I guarantee that the frustrations will lessen for both of you, the progress will be staggering, and your child will be able to hold his head up high when he touches that point B flag (and, then, you can wipe your tears away proudly).
+If you guide a learner from where they’re at, you will both begin to see point B more clearly from this vantage point.
+The frustrations will lessen for both of you, the progress will be staggering.